Ivan Franjić (footballer, born 1997): Club career

 In January 2019, Franjić agreed the termination of his contract with Eintracht Braunschweig.

 On 31 January 2019, Franjić signed with 1.
 FC Saarbrücken for one-and-a-half years.
 Six months later, on 9 August 2019, Franjić joined Danish 1st Division club Næstved BK.

 Franjić joined recently relegated Regionalliga Bayern club Würzburger Kickers on 3 June 2022.

+On 1 May 2024, Franjić signed a contract with SV Wehen Wiesbaden in 3.
+Liga, effective 1 July.